profile

 “It was really inspiring,” she gushes.
 “People were excited to be there.
 I love walking into a beautiful store.
 One had the most amazing lingerie, and we bought a bunch of stuff.
 I don’t ever buy lingerie!
 I never go into stores to shop.
 I’m always only asking, ‘Where is the Sportsheets stuff?’

-“It was cool to see it through my daughter’s eyes a little bit and think, ‘Oh, this is really pretty.
+“It was cool to browse through the store through my daughter’s eyes a little bit and think, ‘Oh, this is really pretty.
 This is cool.
 This is fun,’” Stewart recalls.
-“I should look at it that way myself.
-Sometimes it’s too much business.
+“I should look at things that way myself, but sometimes I’m too deep in business.
 I need to remember that the point of all this is this beautiful connection — it’s truly a gift from God.”

 As a custodian of that gift, Stewart remains resolutely focused on strengthening the company’s foundation while continuing to innovate.
 New product launches, expanded marketing initiatives and deeper retailer partnerships all play a role in that vision.
 At the same time, she continues to prioritize the family-oriented culture that has defined Sportsheets since its founding.